sagemath/sagewiki_to_gh-2022-10-10/feature_request_guidelines.md

 Feature request guidelines
 ==========================

-This pages suggests a couple questions to ask oneself to formulate useful and realistic Sage projects.
+This page suggests a couple questions to consider when formulating useful and realistic Sage projects.

 - Feature name?